ddrous/ncflow/README.md

 ## To-Do
-- [ ] Provide links to some weights and contexts
+- [ ] Provide links to weights and contexts
-- [ ] Delete long history of commits
 - [ ] Test the installation in neutral conda environments

 If you use this work, please cite the corresponding paper: